Tellinq/yoga-book-9i/README.md

 I do not test Debian installs.
 Especially those that use an older kernel.

-Tge lowest kernel install I have tested is 6.14.
+The lowest kernel install I have tested is 6.14.
 I will continue to update device parity as newer kernel releases come out.
 If and when there is full device parity, then I will mark a base kernel to recommend.

 TDLR: Anything that allows the latest kernel is recommended.
 The rest of what you're looking for in a distribution is up to you.